Lili Liinev - Joogaga kvaliteetsema elu suunas - njom.ee

 Yoga enthusiast and journalism student.

-I remember that I actually had my first contact with yoga already in the second/third grade of elementary school.
-A little on the example of my mother, a little influenced as a young girl by the fact that all yoga trainers are mostly very thin, feminine and beautiful-looking.
-I hoped to become the same.
-After the first tests, I realized that it is still a terribly boring exercise for a pubescent boy.
+I remember that my first encounters with yoga were actually already in the second/third stage of basic school.
+A little inspired by my mother, a little influenced as a young girl by the fact that all yoga instructors are mostly very slim, feminine, and good-looking.
+I hoped to become like that.
+After the first attempts, I realized that for a teenager it was still a terribly boring workout.

-However, I have always believed in new possibilities, and so years later, yoga came back to me.
+Yet I have always believed in new opportunities, and so years later yoga came back to me.
 This rediscovery happened for me in 2020.
-Like many others, the emergency situation had taken quite a toll on me mentally, and having COVID had taken a toll on me physically as well.
-Social anxiety kept me from returning to group training, anxiety had started to control my life altogether, and even walking up a flight of stairs was physically short of breath.
-I started looking for solutions, and one of the solutions was an online yoga training I found on the internet, which promised to reduce anxiety, stress - in short, it seemed exactly perfect.
-The goal was to do 30 minutes of yoga every day for three months, it seemed like science fiction, but by that point I was already so desperate that I was ready to try anything.
-Miraculously, it didn't even take three months, but I noticed changes in the first couple of weeks.
+Like many others, the state of emergency had affected me mentally quite devastatingly, and having had COVID had also taken a toll physically.
+Social anxiety kept me from returning to group workouts, anxiety had generally started to control my life, and physically even climbing one floor by stairs left me breathless.
+I started looking for solutions, and one of them was an online yoga course found on the internet, which promised to reduce anxiety, stress – in short, it seemed exactly ideal.
+The goal was to do the given 30-minute yoga routines every day for three months; it seemed crazy, but by that moment I was already so desperate that I was ready to try anything.
+Miraculously, it didn't even take three months; I noticed changes within the first couple of weeks.

-First, the fear of training began to disappear, then self-confidence returned, I began to feel that every time I did yoga, my anxiety seemed to have disappeared - these were tiny steps, but as I continued to practice, these tiny steps were added every week.
-After three months, I was enthusiastic about yoga, I signed up for the first group training that took place locally, and to this day I practice yoga weekly in different studios or at home, just as I feel good.
+First, the fear of training started to disappear, then self-confidence returned, I began to feel that every time I did yoga, anxiety seemed to vanish – these were small steps, but by practicing continuously, more of these small steps were added every week.
+After three months, I was enthusiastic about yoga, I signed up for the first group class held on-site, and to this day I practice yoga weekly in various studios or at home, exactly as my mood allows.

-At some point, it started to seem very strange to me that I put so much emphasis on improving the condition of my mind and body, and at the same time, before and after training, I indiscriminately eat whatever the emotion of the moment approves.
-I realized that yoga is also a lifestyle in a sense and you cannot expect good results in yoga if some aspect of your lifestyle does not support this development.
-I have never been of the opinion that we should deny ourselves any food.
-Especially if it gives us positive emotions.
-However, I have always been of the opinion that healthier alternatives should be chosen if possible.
+At some point, it started feeling very strange to me that I put so much emphasis on improving my mind and body condition, yet before and after training I would eat indiscriminately whatever my current emotion approved.
+I realized that yoga is, in a way, also a lifestyle and you can't expect good results in yoga if some aspect of your lifestyle doesn't support that development.
+I've never believed that we should forbid ourselves any food, especially if it gives us positive emotions.
+However, I have always believed that whenever possible, healthier alternatives should be chosen.

-I came across Nick's products when I started to monitor my food choices more.
-And since I'm a big sweet tooth, the first step was to replace bars, ice creams and other sweets.
-I believe that small changes in lifestyle can lead to big changes in how we feel.
-I experienced this myself both by starting yoga and by gradually making corrections in my diet.
-If you also want to start your own journey, I recommend checking out, for example, Nick's 'Coconut' and 'Crunchy Caramel' chocolates or Nick's chocolate wafers - because these sweets together with yoga were my first step towards feeling better! ;)
+Nick’s products I discovered when I started paying more attention to my food choices.
+And since I have a sweet tooth, the first step was to replace bars, ice creams, and other sweets.
+I believe small lifestyle changes can lead to big improvements in how we feel.
+I experienced this myself both by starting yoga and gradually making adjustments to my diet.
+If you also want to start your journey, I recommend checking out, for example, Nick’s ‘Coconut’ and ‘Crunchy Caramel’ chocolates or Nick’s chocolate wafer – because these treats, together with yoga, were my first step towards feeling better! ;)

 Back to blog